hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/PCA_example4.png" width="400">

-We can use other variables **present in our metadata** to explore other causes of the variation in our data, such as `individual` in this paired-design experiment:
+We can use other variables **present in our metadata** to explore other causes of the variation in our data, such as coloring by `individual` in this paired-design experiment:

 <img src="../img/PCA_example5.png" width="400">